 Understanding Land Tours

 All land tours can be arranged when you get there.
 Just hire a tricycle driver to take you there, or, rent a scooter or motorcycle if you know how to drive one.
-Renting a motorcycle is the cheapest and most convenient way of exploring El Nido, by land.
+There are many motorcycle rental shops in town and renting a motorcycle is the cheapest and most convenient way of exploring El Nido, by land.
 Starting at 450 to 600 pesos (9 to 12 USD) per day depending on the model, you get to explore as many beaches and hidden destinations as you can rather paying for 1,000 – 1,500 pesos for tricycle for destination far from town.

 Las Cabanas and Marimegmeg Beach